Carboxylate-based metal–organic frameworks: CPO-27 / MOF-74

 Single chain (left) and view along the hexagonal channels (right) of the nickel dihydroxyterephthalate, CPO-27(Ni).
 Nickel octahedra are shown in green, black spheres represent the carbon atoms of the organic linker and red spheres the oxygen of adsorbed water molecules.

-While surface area and pore volume is important to the adsorption properties of MOF materials, another consideration is the availability of coordinatively unsaturated metals sites.
-The divalent metal carboxylate CPO-27(M) (where M = Co,Ni) was reported by Dietzel and co-workers, while at a similar time work by Rosi et. al. produced the isostructural zinc analogue, referred to as MOF-74.
+While surface area and pore volume is relevant to the adsorption properties of MOF materials, another consideration is the availability of coordinatively unsaturated metals sites.
+The divalent metal carboxylate CPO-27(M) (where M = Co,Ni) was reported by Dietzel and co-workers, while at a similar time work by Rosi et al. produced the isostructural zinc analogue, referred to as MOF-74.
 The divalent metal and 2,5-dihydroxyterephthalic acid linker form a honeycomb like array of hexagonal channels.
 The inorganic component is a helical chain of edge sharing NiO6 octahedra where each metal is bound to two oxygens from hydroxyl groups on the ligand, three oxygens from carboxylate groups and one water molecule.'
 MOF-74 was prepared using DMF as the solvent and as such, has terminal DMF molecules bound to the free metal sites on the chain.'
 The helical chains of CPO-27(Ni) are separated by the planar acid linker.
 This organic molecule acts as a rigid pillar between chains with each linker bound to three different metal sites from each chain.
 Removal of the solvent molecules from the terminal metal sites creates five-coordinate metal cations with little freedom to rotate or distort the chain to change the coordination environment.
 This unfavourable coordination environment means that the activated metal site has a high enthalpy of adsorption and is readily filled by adsorbed guest species.
 The chain is topologically identical to that of the nickel bisphosphonate STA-12(Ni) but differs upon dehydration where the additional flexibility of the bisphosphonate linker allows the chain to twist and distort reducing the accessibility of the coordinatively unsaturated metal site.
-The availability of this metal site in the CPO-27 framework has been explored for a number of different adsorption applications involving gases such as CO2, H2 and NO.
+The availability of this metal site in the CPO-27 framework has been explored for a number of different adsorption experiments involving gases such as CO2, H2 and NO.